jasonaaronwilson/omni-c/src/README.md

 1. `(cd omni-c/src/ ; make bootstrap && make)`

-There's no "install" for omni-c yet because it's not even reached an alpha level (even though it bootstraps itself!).
+There's no "install" for omni-c yet because it's not even reached an alpha level (even though it bootstraps itself - sort of).
 You can do anything you want with the resulting binary omni-c/src/omni-c.
 I say kick the tires by throwing some programs at it.

 ## Developing Omni C